linsomniac/rgca/README.md

 Some example commands to create certificates:

+    #  Show information about a cert
+    rgca cert show cacert.pem
     #  Create a new CA
     rgca ca new example.com
     #  Create a dev cert for dev1.example.com